Operation Flashpoint: Red River: Reception

 The game has received mixed reviews.
 Strategy Informer stated that the game "fills in a niche between fast-paced action games and hyper-realistic military simulators".
 VideoGamer.com says the campaign is of far higher quality than in its predecessor, Dragon Rising.
 IGN was disappointed in player movement being locked to only a very small section of the wide-open terrain.
-PC Gamer criticized the poor artificial intelligence of players' team mates and overly-macho voice acting.
+PC Gamer criticized the poor artificial intelligence of players' teammates and the overly macho voice acting.
 "Red River takes all the things the Flashpoint name is associated with – creative, emergent destruction and go-anywhere realism – and lets them wash away."
 GameZone gave the game a 7.5 out of 10, stating "Operation Flashpoint: Red River isn’t your typical shooter.
 You’re not going to be a gunslinger, running into a compound to take out a horde of enemies like a one-man wolf pack.
 It’s a slower, more tactical, squad-based shooter that relies on teamwork, strategy, and finesse."

 Eurogamer praised the game's realism, tense gameplay, and realistic dialogue, noting that the missions were intentionally long and arduous, while criticizing the game's animation, vehicle sections, and AI.
 Game Informer wrote, "...as Red River demonstrates, an unchecked dedication to realism can cripple the entertainment factor," while similarly criticizing the AI, recommending the four-player co-op experience over playing solo.
 VentureBeat noted that the game "compels to hardcore audiences only", heavily criticizing the tedious nature of the game.
 GameSpot and GamesRadar+ praised the tactical missions, co-op campaign, and player expression, while taking issue with the lackluster graphics and poor AI.